top of page

 ✅ Troubleshooting & Pro Tips for Embossed Grid

-The embossing lines aren’t showing up well
+The embossing lines aren’t showing up well:

-Ink isn’t catching on the embossed lines
+Ink isn’t catching on the embossed lines:

-• Possible Cause: The pressure from scoring wasn’t deep enough.
+• Possible Cause: Insufficient pressure from scoring.

-The ink is smudging too much and hiding the grid pattern
+The ink is smudging too much and hiding the grid pattern:

-Bookmarks, Tags, or ATCs (Artist Trading Cards)
+Bookmarks, Tags, or ATCs (Artist Trading Cards):

 How to Use: